d-m-g/supercell-hackathon-2025/README.md

   - Units that move cannot attack until the next turn
   - When there's a 1-cell gap between opposing units, the unit with higher HP moves forward
   - No friendly fire (units only attack enemy units)
+  - Units can attack from a distance based on their range attribute
 - **Card Restrictions**: Players cannot play the same card twice in a row
 - **Turn Phases**:
   1. Movement Phase: All units move first